RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 Zero-shot control works well when the API is high-level.
 For high-level APIs, we may have another model generating the low-level actions.
 However, if we want the VLM to output low-level actions, we need to give some examples.
 A few-shot prompt that includes examples of how to use low-level commands to complete actions would give the model the necessary information.
 It would then extrapolate based on these examples on how to execute novel commands.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/gemini_few_shot.png" alt="Gemini Robotics few-shot control example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/gemini_few_shot.png" alt="Gemini Robotics few-shot control example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 ### Fine-tuning